-4.4.
-Software Architecture Modeling
+D. Software Architecture Modeling

-The software architecture modeling (step-4A) is probably the most important phase of the proposed design process.
-This phase may have several steps of iterations, as depicted in 4.
-This is due to the fact that the designer may create several AADL models, from more abstract to more detailed ones, and that all these models should have its properties verified.
+The software architecture modeling (level-4A) is probably the most important phase of the proposed design process.
+This phase may have several steps of iterations, given the fact that the designer may create several AADL models, from more abstract to more detailed ones.
+Moreover, each step should have its properties verified before the designer proceeds with detailing the AADL model.